Name It to Tame It Worksheet

 How does our Name It to Tame It Worksheet template work?

 Our Name It to Tame It Worksheet template is specifically designed to help mental health professionals teach parents to assist their children in identifying, understanding, and managing their emotions.
-Here's how it works:
+Here's how you can integrate it into your practice.

 Step 1: Access the template